 Emi has been the principal choreographer for The Market House Theatre since 2009.
 A dance graduate from Belhaven University, Emi helped found and is now the Dance Program Director for the Theatre’s premier dance program, DanceMHT, where she teaches dance classes for preschoolers to adults.
 When Emi isn’t dancing, she is homeschooling her four wonderful children. email@example.com

 April Cochran is a theatre teaching artist who recently retired from Market House Theatre after a 35 year career, including 10 years as Artistic Director and the last 21 years as Education Director.
-She is the founder of PLAYTIME, FOOTLIGHTS and STORY THEATRE programs for MHT.
+She now focuses on early childhood drama programming for MHT.
 April has worked as a creative drama specialist and director of children’s theatre productions for over 40 years for school systems, parks and recreation programs, professional theatre and community theatres throughout the Midwest.
 She was awarded the Distinguished Merit Award from the American Association of Community Theatre in 2011 for her work at MHT and in Western Kentucky Schools.
 April and her husband Michael were awarded the City of Paducah Mayors Award of Merit and the Chamber of Commerce Summit Award for their 30+ years of work at MHT.
 In 2017 she was named a Commonwealth Ambassador.
 April is also a Duchess of Paducah, a Kentucky Colonel, and a board member of Paducah’s Creative and Cultural Council.
-Contact April at email@example.com.
+Contact April at firstname.lastname@example.org.

 One of Charlotte’s earliest memories is draping herself in fabric and singing and dancing along with the television as Marilyn Monroe performed “Diamonds Are A Girl’s Best Friend.”
 Sometimes, you sense your calling from a young age.
 But, sometimes that calling seems impractical, so you find yourself enrolled at the University of Louisville pursuing a “sensible” major (read: not theatre.)
 While there, you spend all your free time performing in and costuming shows around the city instead of focusing on your degree.
 The second you graduate, you decide to pursue theatre full-time!
 Your inner child (dressed in pink sparkly fabric and wearing every piece of plastic jewelry she owns) rejoices.
 In spite of having no formal education in her chosen field, Charlotte has over a decade of professional experience performing and costuming at theatres in Colorado, California, Vermont, Florida, Indiana, Washington D.C., and, of course, her home state of Kentucky.
 She has served as the Head Costumer of The Stephen Foster Story in Bardstown, KY for the last two years.
 When she isn’t costuming other people, she is costuming herself—her current personal project is making her gown for her upcoming wedding to her fiancé, Joshua.
 You can contact Charlotte at email@example.com.